Common psychological signs of torture

-- Mistrust, fear, shame, rage and guilt are among the typical reactions that torture survivors experience, particularly when being asked to recount or remember details of their trauma.
+- Mistrust, fear, shame, rage and guilt, particularly when being asked to recount or remember details of their trauma.

 - Errors of recall - this should not be assumed to be an indicator of a falsified testimony.
 Research has shown discrepancies in recalling traumatic events, commonly blanking out particularly awful details and distorting perceptions of time and place.
-In addition, in many cases an aim of torture is to disorientate the victim so they don’t have a clear concept of time.
-Torture survivors may also have difficulties recounting specific details as a result of blindfolding or drugging during torture, fear of endangering themselves or others, a lack of trust between the clinician and patient, depression, or neuropsychiatric impairment from suffocation or direct trauma, such as a blow to the head.
+Torture survivors may also have difficulties recounting specific details as a result of blindfolding or drugging, fear of endangering themselves or others, a lack of trust between the clinician and patient, depression, or neuropsychiatric impairment from suffocation or a blow to the head.

-- Culture-specific syndromes may be apparent through which symptoms are communicated and ideally clinicians should have knowledge of the victim’s culture.
+- Culture-specific syndromes and ideally clinicians should have knowledge of the victim’s culture.
 Where they don’t, assistance of an interpreter who does is essential.